schlatterbeck/pgapy/README.rst

 passing interface MPI_ in addition to a normal "serial" version.
 That's why I wanted to use it in Python, too.

-To get started you need the PGAPack library, although it now comes bundled with PGApy, to install a *parallel* version you currently need a pre-installed PGAPack_ compiled for the MPI library of choice.
+To get started you need the PGAPack_ library, although it now comes bundled with PGApy, to install a *parallel* version you currently need a pre-installed PGAPack_ compiled for the MPI library of choice.
 See `Installation`_ section for details.

 There currently is not much documentation for PGAPy.
-You really, absolutely need to read the documentation that comes with PGAPack.
+You really, absolutely need to read the documentation that comes with PGAPack_.
+See documentation at `Read the Docs`_.
-The PGAPack user guide is now shipped together with PGAPy.
+The PGAPack_ user guide is now shipped together with PGAPy.
 It is installed together with some examples in share/pgapy, wherever the Python installer decides to place this in the final installation (usually ``/usr/local/share`` on Linux).

-The original PGAPack library can still be downloaded from the PGAPack_ ftp site, it is written in ANSI C but will probably not compile against a recent version of MPI_.
+The original PGAPack library can still be downloaded from the `PGAPack ftp site`_, it is written in ANSI C but will probably not compile against a recent version of MPI_.
 It will also not work with recent versions of PGAPy.
 Note that this version is not actively maintained.
 I've started a `PGAPack fork on github`_ where I've ported the library to the latest